ghostkhan4/antiAi/README.md

 *Contributing:*

 We welcome contributions from researchers, developers, and experts in the field.
-Please review our (link unavailable) file for guidelines on how to participate.

-*License:*

-This repository is licensed under LICENSE.